vwkd/code-system/src/languages/rust/reference.md

 - syntax is leading ampersand before variable or type
 - immutable by default
 - can declare mutable only if variable is also mutable
+- to use owned value in outer scope needs to return it, can't return reference since would be dangling pointer